-Once the target environment is specified via PICML, allocation of component instances onto nodes of the target environment can be performed.
+Once the target environment is specified via PICML, allocation of component instances onto nodes of the target target environment can be performed.
 This activity is referred to as component placement, where systemic requirements of the components are matched with capabilities of the target environment and suitable allocation decisions are made.
-Allocation can either be: (1) Static, where the domain experts know the functional and QoS requirement of each of the components, as well as knowledge about the nodes of the target environment.
+Allocation can either be: (1) Static, where the domain experts know the functional and QoS requirement of each of the target environment.
 In such a case, the job of the allocation is to create a deployment plan comprising the components-node mapping specified by the domain expert, or (2) Dynamic, where the domain expert specifies the constraints on allocation of resources at each node of the target environment, and the job of the allocation is to choose a suitable component-node mapping that meets both the functional and QoS requirement of each of the components, as well as the constraints on the allocation of resources.